Frequently Asked Questions

 Note: It is preferred that you withdraw your application as soon as you determine that you are unable or unwilling to participate as a USP volunteer.

-Once you have accepted a position and USP staff has converted you in the system to an expert volunteer, you will see the Onboarding option on the Call for Candidates home page.
-Clicking on this option will display orientation materials that will help you become familiar with your new role and responsibilities.
+Once you have accepted a position and USP staff has converted you in the system to an expert volunteer, you will then progress to the Onboarding phase.
+You will receive materials that will help you become familiar with your new role and responsibilities.